joustava/CarND-Behavioral-Cloning-Project/README.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded approximately three laps on track one using center lane driving, as good as my driving skills and simulator lag let me.
-Here is an example image of center lane driving where left, right and center are images from the same moment in time (2020-12-08 at 10:46:19.361 CET)
+Here are example image captures of center lane driving where left, right and center are images from the same moment in time (2020-12-08 at 10:46:19.361 CET) from each camera.
+The position is where the simulator drops the car at the start.

 | Left Camera                                                  | Center Camera                                                | Right Camera                                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![Left Camera Image](./assets/cameras/left_2020_12_08_10_46_19_361.jpg) | ![Center Camera Image](./assets/cameras/center_2020_12_08_10_46_19_361.jpg) | ![Right Camera Image](./assets/cameras/right_2020_12_08_10_46_19_361.jpg) |

+This resulted in a total of 13443 images, 4481 images per camera.
+The capturing rate in my environment seemed to be around 14 images per second.
+This means we have about 4481/14/60 = 5:30 minutes of driving.